The Quest for the Perfect Planner

 Then I started realizing how much time I

 wasted spent doodling up my bullet journal.
-The amount of time I spent doodling, drawing, illustrating and otherwise making perfect this journal of mine was starting to get ridiculous.
+The time I spent doodling, drawing, illustrating and otherwise making perfect this journal of mine was getting ridiculous.
 I couldn’t seem to stop myself.

-I tend to be a little bit on the easily distracted side (I think the clinical term is ADHD).
-The bullet journal just fed into that with the promise of making me the most productive me I could be.
+I am on the easily distracted side (I think the clinical term is ADHD).
+The bullet journal just fed into that while lying to me with the promise of making me the most productive me I could be.

 The Paper Planner Can’t Do Everything